patrickbwarren/qgis3-survex-import/README.md

 Usually, this would be spread across separate `*include` files and indeed one would normally split out each individual survey trip into its own `.svx` file, with its own `*begin` and `*end`.
-Discussion of such 'best practice' for organising survey data is probably best left to another place though!
+Discussion of such 'best practice' for organising cave survey data is probably best left to another place though!

 ### What to do next